MicrosoftDocs/win32/desktop-src/WmiSdk/--trustee.md

 ---
-Description: The \_\_Trustee abstract system class represents a trustee.
+description: The \_\_Trustee abstract system class represents a trustee.
 Either a name or an SID (byte array) can be used. ms.assetid: 92d17c7c-ebca-4dd0-80d8-6edd999ca394 ms.tgt_platform: multiple
 title: '__Trustee class'